 Finding the right Request for Proposal (RFP) can mark a major turning point for your business or organization.
 The RFP process is responsible for awarding billions of dollars in contracts each year.
 But, in such a competitive landscape, it can be difficult to know where to begin the search.
 At The Bid Lab, we’re experts in identifying RFPs that strategically align with our clients’ business goals.
 If you’re trying to find and source RFPs for your organization, here are several tips we’re happy to share.

-When beginning your search for RFPs, there is nothing wrong with keeping an open mind and being optimistic; but, it is just as important, to quickly add specificity and purpose to your search.
+When beginning your search for RFPs, there’s nothing wrong with keeping an open mind and being optimistic.
+But, it’s just as important to quickly add specificity and purpose to your search.
 This will save you time and help you avoid becoming mired in a maze of lengthy, inapplicable PDF pages.

 Curated databases exist, such as BidSync, GovernmentContracts.us, BidNet Direct and The RFP Database.
 They compile thousands of RFP bid opportunities into a centralized location, allowing you to browse opportunities quickly and efficiently.
-While it is true many of these tools require a membership, many of them also offer free trial periods, incredibly helpful search criteria to help you narrow results, and automatic notifications that send you opportunities based on specified keywords.
-The RFP Database, for example, does not require payment to use and can break down search results into helpful industry categories like Graphic Design, Building Materials, Data Management, and many more.
+While it’s true many of these tools require a membership, many of them also offer free trial periods, incredibly helpful search criteria to help you narrow results and automatic notifications that send you opportunities based on specified keywords.
+The RFP Database, for example, doesn’t require payment to use and can break down search results into helpful industry categories like Graphic Design, Building Materials, Data Management and many more.

 Another way to make the search process less arduous is to make better use of the array of tools Google offers in its platform.
 For example, narrow your search to easy-to-access PDF files by adding “filetype:pdf” to your search string in the Google search bar.